score-json/nlohmann_json/TSF/trustable/assertions/TA-INPUTS_CONTEXT.md

-Confidence scoring for TA-INPUTS is based on the set of components and tools identified, how many of (and how often) these have been assessed for their risk and impact for XYZ, and the sources of risk and issue data identified.
+Confidence scoring for TA-INPUTS is based on the set of components and tools identified, how many of (and how often) these have been assessed for their risk and impact for nlohmann/json, and the sources of risk and issue data identified.

 **Checklist**